Development of Bugs Bunny: Elmer's Candid Camera

-Jones directed the next cartoon, Elmer's Candid Camera (released March 2, 1940) which features the first appearance of Elmer Fudd.
+Jones directed the next cartoon, Elmer's Candid Camera (released March 2, 1940) which features the first appearance of a redesigned Elmer Fudd.
 In this cartoon, Elmer has come to the country to photograph wildlife.
 As he tries to photograph a rabbit, the rabbit finds him a convenient victim to harass.
 This tormenting eventually drives Elmer insane, causing him to jump into a lake and nearly drown.
 The rabbit saves him, ensures that Elmer is all right now - and then kicks him straight back into the lake.

 Full form

-This was followed by Tex Avery's A Wild Hare, released July 27, 1940, which is considered the debut of Bugs Bunny in full.
+Elmer's Candid Camera was followed by Tex Avery's A Wild Hare, released July 27, 1940, which is considered the debut of Bugs Bunny in full.
 Avery changed several of the rabbit's characteristics: his voice became a cross between the Bronx and Brooklyn accents, the color of his gloves became white, as did the color of his mouth, and his ears were changed slightly as well.
+According to Avery in an interview in 1974, Bugs voice was influenced by Frank McHugh.
 The cartoon was so successful that Warner Bros. decided to keep him on as a recurring character, eventually becoming the studio's most popular cartoon character.
-The character's name, previously only used on model sheets, became the official all-purpose name as well, with one modification: the apostrophe was dropped from his first name (now pronounced "bugs" rather than "bugs-es").
+The character's name, previously only used on model sheets, became the official all-purpose name as well, with one modification: the apostrophe and second "s" was dropped from his first name (now pronounced "bugs" rather than "bugs-es").
 A title card saying "featuring Bugs Bunny" was inserted into his next appearance, Elmer's Pet Rabbit, after initial production of that cartoon wrapped up, though that cartoon showed Bugs with many of his pre-Wild Hare characteristics.